invik/CorsaidCUEJNAWrapper/README.md

 Corsaid CUE JNA Wrapper.

-This wrapper is needed because of the CorsairPerformProtocolHandshake methods which was not JNA-compatible
+This wrapper is needed because of the CorsairPerformProtocolHandshake method which was not JNA-compatible.
+See CorsaidCUEJNAWrapper::JNACorsairPerformProtocolHandshake